square/sqlbrite/README.md

 System.out.println("Queries: " + queries.get()); // Prints 4
 ```

-In the previous example we re-used the `SqlBrite` object "db" for inserts.
-All insert, update, or
+In the previous example we re-used the `BriteDatabase` object "db" for inserts.
+All insert, update,
-delete operations must go through this object in order to correctly notify subscribers.
+or delete operations must go through this object in order to correctly notify subscribers.

 Unsubscribe from the returned `Subscription` to stop getting updates.